-The Superintendents Network of Support also serves as a resource for superintendents in districts with schools that are in the One, Two, and Three-Star status in order to support and build their capacity in specific aspects of leadership.
+The Superintendents Network of Support also serves as a resource for superintendents in districts with schools that are in the One-, Two-, and Three-Star status in order to support and build their capacity in specific aspects of leadership.

-Response to Intervention -- Response to Intervention (RTI) is a framework originally advocated by the National Association of State Directors of Special Education.
+Response to Intervention/Multi-Tiered System of Support [GAI]-Response to Intervention (RTI)/Multi-Tiered System of Support (MTSS) is a framework originally advocated by the National Association of State Directors of Special Education.
 RTI is a systemic approach that schools can use to better meet the needs of all learners, but it is also well suited for students with disabilities who have a Specific Learning Disability (SLD).